 - Any unexplained bruising or bleeding.

 - Vaginal itching or discharge.

-- It is common to have diarrhea when taking Vibramycin.
+- It is common to have diarrhea when taking this medicine.
 Rarely, a very bad form of diarrhea called Clostridium difficile (C diff)–associated diarrhea (CDAD) may occur.
 Sometimes, this has led to a deadly bowel problem (colitis).
-CDAD may happen while you are taking this medicine or within a few months after you stop taking it.
+CDAD may happen while you are taking Vibramycin or within a few months after you stop taking it.
 Call your doctor right away if you have stomach pain or cramps, very loose or watery stools, or bloody stools.
 Do not try to treat loose stools without first checking with your doctor.

-- Raised pressure in the brain has happened with Vibramycin.
-Most of the time, this will go back to normal after this medicine is stopped.
-Sometimes, loss of eyesight may happen and may not go away even after Vibramycin is stopped.
+- Raised pressure in the brain has happened with this medicine.
+Most of the time, this will go back to normal after Vibramycin is stopped.
+Sometimes, loss of eyesight may happen and may not go away even after this medicine is stopped.
 Call your doctor right away if you have a headache or eyesight problems like blurred eyesight, seeing double, or loss of eyesight.